petervojtek/stalker/README.md

 * Battery powered: will run for 3 months from `600mAh` lion battery.
 * Cheap (20 USD): so that you can attach it to public-space door
 * Hall sensor (magnet) based door status detection
-* Log entries are persistently stored to Arduino's EEPROM
+* Log entries are persistently stored to 32kB EEPROM on RTC board (6400 entries)

 Wiring & Code
 -------------